jonweiwei/Audio-File-Transcriber/README.md

 # Audio-File-Transcriber
-A python program that reads audio data from a given .wav file and creates a new text file with the transcribed audio
+A Python program that reads audio data from a given .wav file and creates a new text file with the transcribed audio

 This program uses the PyPI SpeechRecognition library, which can be found here: https://pypi.org/project/SpeechRecognition/